Working with Files

 what it looks like.

-program actually uses less
+Remember, the man program actually uses less internally and

 therefore uses the same commands, so you can search documentation